-Personally I like it a bit pink as I both like the taste and it’s juicier.
-How you will like to cook lamb like this is probably similar to how you would prefer a beef roast.
+This is the faster, hotter cook so at least a little pink works best.
+How pink you like lamb is likely to be similar to how you would prefer a beef roast, if you are unsure.
 But whether you go for a lot of pink or none at all, lamb has a great taste and a roast leg has that crowd appeal that makes it perfect for sharing with guests, such as for Easter or Passover.

 Here I decided to combine a couple of ideas and ways that we have enjoyed roast lamb - one being a pretty common and sure-fire winner of studding it with garlic and rosemary, the other being a simple lemon-honey-mustard glaze.

 Cooking time can be a little tricky to say exactly as it depends on the size of the piece of lamb (generally when bigger, the time per pound is a little less), if bone in (will take longer or at least be more mixed in color) or boneless (cooks a little quicker), as well as your oven.